mmiv-center/pr2mask/README.md

 ### Creation of training data for image A.I. models

 To support the creation of training data we provide a module for creating segmentation mask from presentation state objects called <i>pr2mask</i>.
-The presentation state DICOM files (modality PR) contains the polygon vertices for outlines created inside the PACS.
+The presentation state DICOM files (modality PS) contains the polygon vertices for outlines created inside the PACS.
 All polygons for an image are converted into a mask slice (inside 1, outside value 0) in DICOM format.

 If mask slices created by pr2mask are not done every single slice and the segmentation leaves gaps the program <i>MorphologicalContourInterpolation</i> can fill in these gaps and create a volumetric segmentation mask.
 The module works on the mask DICOM files created by pr2mask and returns a new DICOM mask series where missing slices are filled in.
 With an option 'FineTuning' these masks can be adjusted to add more detail based on image contrast.
 This reduces manual segmentation time as a) not all slices need to be manually segmented and b) the polygon segmentations do not need to be that detailed.